grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/SeaDix-lesser/README.md

 > **⚠️ Experimental Project**: This is a research/experimental project for exploring N-API performance and memory optimization techniques.
 It is **not recommended for production use**.

+Currently: I am working on 2 proper builds to publish as NPM libraries.
+1 being a more CPU throughput focused one and another being more memory optimized one.

 Seadix-lesser is a compact-memory build/profile of the SeaDix Radix Trie for Node.js, built with C++, exploring arena allocation and N-API optimization techniques.
 This project is for educational purposes and experimentation only.

 The reason why I chose to make this was simple.
 It facinated me how there were many people using pure js solutions which often times resulted in performance penalties.
 At the same time I have not only never tried C++ (prior to this project), but also never really tried bindings like N-API before.